w3f/polkadot-deployer/README.md

 * A Linux machine to run this tool (macOS may fail, see the [Troubleshooting section](#troubleshooting) in case you have problems running the tool).

-* Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY` (see [here](https://api.cloudflare.com/#getting-started)) for details about the API key, the email hould be the one used for registration.
-Also, your domain name registra should be Cloudflare since this tool relies on Cloudflare for generating SSL certification).
-The procces will register your deployment on Cloudflare and create the required subdomains and certificates.
+* Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY` (see [here](https://api.cloudflare.com/#getting-started)) for details about the API key, the email should be the one used for registration.
+Also, your domain name registrar should be Cloudflare since this tool relies on Cloudflare for generating SSL certification).
+The process will register your deployment on Cloudflare and create the required subdomains and certificates.

 * GCP service account and credentials in the form of the environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts)).
 The GCP configuration is required for use by the process to keep the built state.

 * A project on GCP.
-Keep the projectID and domain handly as your will need to edit the config files so that they contain this information.
+Keep the projectID and domain handly as you will need to edit the config files so that they contain this information.
 A bucket will be created under the particular projectID that will be used to store the project's terraform backend.

 * Configure specific requirements that depend on your infrastructure provider.
 More details on this subject are described on the following section for each of the specific providers.